-If you’re serious about buying or selling a home, it’s a good idea to familiarize yourself with the role different types of agents play to help you navigate the process.
+If you’re serious about buying or selling a home, it’s a good idea to familiarize yourself with the different types of role a realtor play to help you navigate the process.

 Let’s look at those differences and your options.

 A seller’s agent (also known as a listing agent) represents the seller’s best interests.
 The seller’s agent’s job is to secure a buyer at the best possible price and terms acceptable to the seller.
 The seller’s agent will help you with pricing, staging, and marketing and negotiate any offers to get you the best possible price and terms.
+They also handle all the necessary paperwork, and what you will be ultimately agreeing to and signing your name to.
 There is a listing agreement which includes commission and terms of the listing.
 The seller’s agent will ensure that all information in your home’s listing is accurate.

 In the state of N.Y., you are not bound to a buyer’s agent unless you sign a buyer’s agency agreement and very few agents will ask.
 This means you can use as many agents as you wish.
 In effect, buyer’s agents work for free and only receive commission if they find you the home you ultimately buy.
 If you find a buyer’s agent who is doing a great job, please remember they don’t get paid unless they sell you a property.